 Bose Ultra Open Earbuds – Open Ear Magic

-Designed for comfort and awareness, the Bose Ultra Open Earbuds rest just outside the ear canal, letting you hear your environment naturally—perfect for trails, city runs, or hikes where safety matters.
-Their open-ear fit means there’s no need for a passthrough mode; ambient sound is always audible which depending on what you’re doing can be a pro or con.
-They’re exceptionally comfortable for long sessions and disappear on your ears, and like the AirPods Pro, they’re IPX4 water resistant, so unless you’re running through a downpour, they should survive just fine.
+Designed for comfort and awareness, the Bose Ultra Open Earbuds rest just outside the ear canal instead of in it, letting you hear your environment naturally—making them perfect for trails, city runs, or hikes where safety matters.
+The open-ear fit means there’s no need for a passthrough mode; ambient sound is always audible, which, depending on what you’re doing, can be a pro or con.
+They’re exceptionally comfortable for long trail run sessions and never bothered our ears, and like the AirPods Pro, they’re IPX4 water resistant, so unless you’re running through a downpour, they should survive a little weather just fine.

 The open-ear design is pretty unique and surprisingly quiet to everyone around you thanks to some kind of Bose voodoo.
-But that design also makes them extremely niche since you don’t have any kind of noise cancellation.
+But that design also makes them a bit more outdoor niche since you don’t have any kind of noise cancellation, meaning they’re less suitable for air travel or blocking out surrounding noise at work.

 Bose Ultra Open Earbuds Specs